awsdocs/aws-organizations-docs/doc_source/orgs_best-practices_mgmt-acct.md

   Some customers use these tests as an opportunity to rotate passwords\.
 Our recommendation is not to rotate passwords\.
 Instead, maintain the same complex password\.
 You should only consider updating the password if you suspect it was compromised\.

 ## Apply controls to monitor access to the root user credentials<a name="best-practices_mgmt-acct_monitor-access"></a>
 + Access to the root user credentials should be a rare event\.
-Create alerts using tools like Amazon CloudWatch Events to announce the login and use of the master account root user credentials\.
+Create alerts using tools like Amazon CloudWatch Events to announce the login and use of the management account root user credentials\.
 This announcement should include, but should not be limited to, the email address used for the root user itself\.
 This announcement should be significant and hard to miss, whether the use is valid or malicious\.
 For an example, see [Monitor and notify on AWS account root user activity](https://aws.amazon.com/blogs/mt/monitor-and-notify-on-aws-account-root-user-activity/)\.
 + Ensure that personnel who receive such an announcement understand how to validate that the root user access is expected, and how to escalate if they believe that a security incident is in progress\.